 This past summer, we spent more than five weeks on the road camping in our new travel trailer.
 We had 15 different campground bookings.
 Needless to say, the planning stage of that trip was overwhelming!

-Usually with a trip that long, we would have a general itinerary and an idea of where we wanted to stay, but would probably not make reservations until a few days before, which leaves us flexibility to adjust our plans if we find it necessary.
+Usually with a trip that long, we would have a general itinerary and an idea of where we wanted to stay, but would probably not make reservations until a few days before, which leaves us the flexibility to adjust our plans if we find it necessary.

 This trip was a little different.
 Neither of us had spent much time in New England.
 We weren’t sure how easy it would be to get last-minute reservations in a particular area, especially in some of the smaller towns.
 Also, we had a very detailed list of sites we wanted to see and not a lot of extra time.
 We knew that to actually complete everything on our list, we had to stick to our plan.
 Thus, we decided to book everything in advance.